kennethneary/kennethneary/README.md

 I'm a full stack software engineer with experience working on lots of different projects.

-Love learning and playing with new technologies with a keen interest in UI and Serverless tech
+Love learning and playing with new technologies with a keen interest in UI, Node.js, Spring, & AWS Serverless tech

 #### Find Me 💼